ujjwalt/guacamole/README.md

 ### Experimental AQL Support

-If you really want to play with AQL there is an experimental feature you can activate:
+As mentioned before we're working on [something more sophisticated to support AQL](https://github.com/moonglum/brazil/issues/8).
+But this will not be finished any time soon.
+Meanwhile you could play with the experimental AQL support:

 ```ruby
 config.guacamole.aql_support = :experimental